projetmbc-tools/for-dev/spkpb/readme/prologue.md

 This module proposes two classes and one function that simplify the writing of programs which have to be verbose about a process on files and directories, and that have to emit informations, warnings and errors.

-  1. `Speaker`, the `spk` of `spkpb`, has methods tho print informations on a terminal and/or in a log file.
+  1. `Speaker`, the `spk` of `spkpb`, has methods to print informations on a terminal and/or in a log file.

   1. `Problems`, the `pb` of `spkpb`, allows to indicate and store warnings, "criticals" and errors.